publiccodenet/about/roles/quality.md

 We test against the [Standard for Public Code](http://standard.publiccode.net/) to make codebases understandable, reusable and community based.
 Our standards are high, as well as opinionated, to ensure codebases can be trusted as the infrastructure of society, improve continually, and policy makers can keep technology and architectural choices open.

+## What the codebase steward for quality does

+As a codebase steward for quality you work together with the community to make the codebases trusted, reliable and reusable.
+This means you will be:

+* reviewing contributions to codebases for compliance with the Standard, and giving constructive and actionable feedback
+* continually developing the Standard for Public Code

+So, if you enjoy working together with a wide array of developers to make open source codebases really shine as well as improve the role of technology in society, this job is for you.

 ## What we expect from all of our team members

 You should: